-Three Months 2016 2015 % Change (dollars ir Enterprise Service Management solutions \$ 264,667 \$ 186,082 42% IT Operations Management solutions 26,012 14,379 81% Total subscription revenues \$ 290,679 \$ 200,461 45%
+Three Months E 2016 2015 % Change (dollars in thousands) Enterprise Service Management solutions \$ 290,005 \$ 205,795 41% IT Operations Management solutions 28,929 17,413 66% Total subscription revenues \$ 318,934 \$ 223,208 43%

 Our Enterprise Service Management solutions include Service Management, Business Management and ServiceNow Platform, which have similar features and functions and are generally priced on a per user basis.
 Our IT Operations Management solutions, which improve visibility, availability and agility of enterprise services, are generally priced on a per node basis.
-We expect subscription revenues for our IT Operations Management solutions to grow in absolute dollars and as a percentage of revenues for the remainder of the year.
+We expect subscription revenues for both our Enterprise Service Management solutions and IT Operations Management solutions to grow in absolute dollar terms and for IT Operations Management solutions to grow as a percentage of total subscription revenues for the year ended December 31, 2016 compared to the year ended December 31, 2015.

-Professional services and other revenues increased \$4.4 million during the three months ended June 30, 2016, compared to the same period in the prior year, due to an increase in the services provided to our growing customer base.
-In addition, revenues from our annual Knowledge user conference increased to \$12.8 million for the three months ended June 30, 2016 from \$10.9 million for the three months ended June 30, 2015 due to increases in sponsorship and paid registration.
-This event is held each year in the second quarter, and all revenues and cost associated with this event are recognized in the quarter in which the event is held.
-We believe excluding Knowledge revenues facilitates a more meaningful comparison between comparative periods for our professional services and other revenues and gross profit.
-Excluding Knowledge revenues, we expect professional services and other revenues to increase at a slower rate compared to subscription revenues as we are increasingly focused on deploying our internal professional services organization as a strategic resource and relying on our partner ecosystem to contract directly with customers for service delivery.
+Professional services and other revenues increased \$0.8 million during the three months ended September 30, 2016, compared to the same period in the prior year, due to an increase in the services provided to our growing customer base.
+We expect professional services and other revenues to increase in absolute dollar terms, but at a slower rate than subscription revenues for the year ended December 31, 2016 compared to the year ended December 31, 2015, as we are increasingly focused on deploying our internal professional services organization as a strategic resource and relying on our partner ecosystem to contract directly with customers for service delivery.